isabella0428/JOS/labs/lab1/ReadMe.md

-The first instruction the kernel executed is in kern/entry.S
+##### Question3

-Q3: 	*Where* is the first instruction of the kernel?
+*Where* is the first instruction of the kernel?

+##### Answer

-A: The first instruction of the kernel is located in "kern/entry.S"
+The first instruction of the kernel is located in "kern/entry.S"

-​	Its physical address is 0x10000c.
+Its physical address is 0x10000c.

+##### Question4

-Q4:	How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
+How does the boot loader decide how many sectors it must read in order to fetch the entire kernel from disk?
 Where does it find this information?

+##### Answer

-A:	The boot loader first read the second sector from disk(the first one is the boot loader) into memory, the second 4096 bytes(512 * 8), which contains the elf header.
+The boot loader first read the second sector from disk(the first one is the boot loader) into memory, the second 4096 bytes(512 * 8), which contains the elf header.
 Based on the elf header, we can know the info we need to copy the entire kernel into memory.